 I have created my first app using ATOM (React Native) which is also a powerful tool but what I feel is that it is comparatively slow.

-Ionic performs clear and consistent when the developer uses most of its pre-built web components.
+Ionic performs clear and consistently when the developer uses most of its pre-built web components.
 It’s less dependent on device features.

-To enhance performance React Native uses native controls and native modules of the specific platforms.
+To enhance the native performance, React Native uses controls and modules of the specific platforms

 Ionic is easier for testing during development.
 In fact, it provides instant feedback in the form of an instant preview of the app in the browser and mobile devices.
-We can check the things simultaneously on Android, iOS and on Windows phone in a browser.
+We can check things simultaneously on Android, iOS, and on Windows phones in a browser.